 - a) General.
-Holding tanks are approved for private sewage disposal only under the following circumstances: - Site conditions are not suitable to achieve compliance with this Part to install a private sewage disposal system.
-To serve a seasonal use, single family residence, such as a cabin used only on weekends or, short vacations, and other similar situations. - 2) As a temporary measure while awaiting the availability of a municipal sewer extension.
-This temporary condition shall not exceed one 4 year in length. - 3) As a sanitary dumping station to receive the discharge from holding facilities on recreational vehicles.

-- 4) To receive the discharge from fixtures or drains that receive waste products such as automotive grease, oils, solvents, and chemicals that are not allowed to be discharged into a private sewage disposal system.
-These waste products shall be handled according to rules for the disposal of oil, gas, and grease promulgated under the Environmental Protection Act, or according to 35 Ill.
+Holding tanks are approved for private sewage disposal only under the following circumstances: - Where site conditions, such as type of soil, water table, terrain, lack of size or other conditions, are not suitable to achieve compliance with this Part for installing a private sewage disposal system.
+To serve a seasonal use, single family residence, such as a cabin used only on weekends, short vacations, and other similar situations. - 2) As a temporary measure while awaiting the availability of a municipal sewer extension.
+This temporary condition shall not exceed one year in length. - 3) As a sanitary dumping station to receive the discharge from holding facilities on recreational vehicles. - 4) To receive the discharge from fixtures or drains that receive waste products such as automotive grease, oils, solvents and chemicals that are not allowed to be discharged into a private sewage disposal system.
+These waste products shall be handled according to rules for the disposal of oil, gas and grease promulgated under the Environmental Protection Act, or according to 35 Ill.
 Adm.
 Code Subtitle G, or shall be taken to an oil and gas reclamation center.
-Note: (Also see the Illinois Plumbing Code (77) Ill.
+Note: (Also see the Illinois Plumbing Code-(77 Ill.
 Adm.
-Code 890).
-Holding tanks to be used as described in this Section shall be Underwriters Laboratories, Inc. certified and constructed of materials approved for gas and oil interceptors as specified in 77 Ill.
+Code 890).)
+Holding tanks to be used as described in this Section shall be Underwriters Laboratories, Inc. certified, constructed of materials approved for gas and oil interceptors as specified in 77 Ill.
 Adm.
-Code 890.520, and shall be properly anchored to prevent flotation. - b) Approval.
+Code 890.520, and properly anchored to prevent flotation.

+- b) Approval.
 Approval for holding tanks shall be obtained in writing from the Department or local authority prior to installation.
-Approval Such approval shall be based on compliance with this Section. - c) Construction and Location.
-Holding tanks shall be designed and constructed in compliance with Section 905.40, "(Septic Tanks)", except that the outlet shall be permanently sealed.
-Holding tanks shall be located to comply with the requirements for septic tanks and aerobic treatment plants (see "Septic Tanks or Aerobic Treatment Plants" as listed in Appendix A\:Illustration D of this Part). - d) Conversion to Conventional Private Sewage Disposal Systems.
-Holding tanks installed under subsection (a)(2) of this Section shall be converted to a conventional private sewage disposal system within one year after the original installation if a municipal sewer has not been extended to serve the property within one year of the original installation.
+Approval shall be based on compliance with this Section. - c) Construction and Location.
+Holding tanks shall be designed and constructed in compliance with Section 905.40, ("Septic Tanks)", except that the outlet shall be permanently sealed.
+Holding tanks shall be located to comply with the requirements for septic tanks and aerobic treatment plants (see "Septic Tanks or Aerobic Treatment Plants" as listed in Appendix As: Illustration D-of this Part). - d) Conversion to Conventional Private Sewage Disposal Systems.
+Holding tanks installed under subsection (a)(2) of this Section-shall be converted to a conventional private sewage disposal system within one year after the original installation if a municipal sewer has not been extended to serve the property within one year of the original installation.